Understanding the Music Validation Tool

 The checklists verify that a device runs back-end events correctly to calculate royalty payments.

 The Coverage Validation performed by the Music Validation Tool ensures that your device has been self-tested against a concise set of utterances and scenarios that meet the requirements specified by Alexa's supported Music Service Providers (MSPs).
-If your test run does not cover all of the required scenarios provided in the checklists, Amazon cannot accept that test run for certification.
+If your test run does not cover all required scenarios provided in the checklists, Amazon cannot accept that test run for certification.
 You will need to re-run the test to ensure that all test cases are accurately tested for your certification pass.

 A test run that fails Coverage Validation indicates that the test did not run correctly.
 Some common root causes of Coverage Validation failures include the following issues: